tom-seddon/beeblink/docs/fs.md

 (You can have the server find volumes from multiple folders.
 See the list of [server command line options](./server.md).)

+## Drives

+Like a DFS disk, each volume is divided into drives.
+Disks have 2 sides... but there's no such restriction with BLFS, where every volume can have up to 36 drives.
+There are 10 numbered drives, named `0`-`9` inclusive, and 26 additional alphabetic drives, named `A`-`Z` inclusive.

+(Alphabetic drive names are case-insensitive.
+Drives `A` and `a` are equivalent, for example.)

+Drives are created on demand as files are saved to them.

 ## Naming volumes